All work and no play make your pup a dull boy, right?

 - Gentle plush polyester won’t harm your pooch’s mouth

 - With no stuffing, you don’t have to worry about cleaning up fuzz forever if your pup removes a limb or two

-- The loose structure of the toy lets your dog fling it to his heart’s content and allows you to stuff it in your pocket or training bag for on-the-go use
+- The flexible design of the toy lets your dog fling it to his heart’s content and allows you to stuff it in your pocket or training bag for on-the-go use

 - Machine-washable for keeping clean between playtimes

-The size and shape make it easy to tote on your belt or training bag.
-Outside of training, the adorable design makes for a cute cuddle buddy for your pooch.
+- Size and shape make it easy to tote on your belt or training bag

 About: The Outward Hound Tail Teaser gives your dog a healthy energy outlet during training sessions.
 Featuring a tempting lure, this teaser encourages your pooch to chase, jump, and play.

 - Measuring 37.5 inches, the wand dangles the included tuggable toy from a 45-inch nylon rope

 - The nylon rope stretches, giving your doggo the chance to tug comfortably while absorbing some of the pull and giving your arm a break